In Kabul, the Taliban government has resumed issuing Afghan passports.

 The Taliban are pleading with donors to reinstate billions of dollars in aid that was halted when the last Western-backed regime crumbled as the US forces withdrew.

-According to the United Nations Development Programme, the unexpected withholding of aid is a “unprecedented” shock to an economy already devastated by drought and decades of war.
+According to the United Nations Development Programme, the unexpected withdrawal of aid has caused a “unprecedented” fiscal shock to an economy already devastated by drought and decades of war.

 Many people in the city have been compelled to sell their belongings in order to buy food for their families as a result of the crisis.